d-prieto/2025IBComputerScienceCaseStudy/definitions.md

 ### 1. Computing and Networking
 **Definition:** Latency refers to the time it takes for data to travel from its source to its destination.
 <br> **Example:** The time it takes for a signal to be sent from your computer to a server and back is called network latency.
-<be> <br> **High Latency:** Causes lag or delay in data transmission, affecting real-time applications like video calls or online gaming.
+<br> **High Latency:** Causes lag or delay in data transmission, affecting real-time applications like video calls or online gaming.
-<be> <be> **Low Latency:** Means faster communication and is ideal for tasks that require quick responses, like high-frequency trading.
+<br> **Low Latency:** Means faster communication and is ideal for tasks that require quick responses, like high-frequency trading.

 ### 2. Audio and Music Production
 **Definition:** In audio processing, latency is the delay between when an audio signal is input (e.g., you play a note) and when it’s heard through the output (e.g., your speakers).
-<br><br> **Example:** When recording music, if there is too much latency, there can be an audible delay between what you play and what you hear back.
+<br> **Example:** When recording music, if there is too much latency, there can be an audible delay between what you play and what you hear back.
-**Importance:** Low audio latency is crucial for live performances or real-time recording.
+<br> **Importance:** Low audio latency is crucial for live performances or real-time recording.

 ### 3. Telecommunications
 **Definition:** In telecommunications, latency refers to the time delay experienced in a system when transmitting a signal.
-<br> <br>**Example:** Latency in satellite communications, where signals travel to space and back, leading to noticeable delay during calls.
+<br> **Example:** Latency in satellite communications, where signals travel to space and back, leading to noticeable delay during calls.
-<br> <br> **Importance:** Lower latency is crucial for seamless communication, especially in real-time services like VoIP.
+<br>**Importance:** Lower latency is crucial for seamless communication, especially in real-time services like VoIP.

 ### 4. Cloud Computing
 Definition: In cloud services, latency refers to the time delay between a request made by a user (such as accessing data or running a computation) and the time it takes to receive a response.